We have performed almost 3,000 transplant operations since Professor Sir Magdi Yacoub carried out the first heart transplant at Harefield in 1980.

 Improved methods of handling donor lungs such as ex-vivo organ perfusion (where surgeons can re-condition donor lungs by pumping a bloodless solution containing nutrients, steroids and antibiotics through them inside a protected chamber, outside the body), and the use of non-heart-beating donors, has helped to increase lung transplant activity since 2008.

-The Trust now has the most active lung transplantation programme in the UK, providing approximately 40% of the UK's lung transplants during 2010/11.
+The Trust now has the most active lung transplantation programme in the UK, providing approximately one third of the UK's lung transplants during 2010/11.

 Minimally invasive lung transplant surgery